ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Breaking change

 A breaking change is any change that results in breaking user space.
 It should have strong justification for us to consider it.
 Often, such changes can be backward compatible, for example, deprecating the old functionality and introducing the new replacement.

+A contribution containing a breaking change is the most difficult PR to get merged.
+Any breaking changes in a codebase can have a large negative impact on any users of the codebase.
+Breaking changes are always limited to a major version release.

 Release: major